MEGA NEWS-14th March-Canvasback-Abberton Reservoir-Essex-Black-winged Kite-Ludham Bridge-Norfolk-Forster's Tern-Brownsea Island NT-Dorset- /marquee>

 Caspain Gull-Adult-Sandbach Flashes

-Russian White-fronted Geese-59 in fields on east side of Tetton Lane Flash with Pink-footed geese; park in dip on Tetton Lane then walk north for c 400m to view
+Russian White-fronted Geese-59 in fields on the east side of Tetton Lane Flash with Pink-footed geese; park in the dip on Tetton Lane, then walk north for c 400m to view

 Shore Lark-In field by the wall along the Gritstone Trail between the telephone mast and the Old Man O'Mow-Mow Cop